Nat15005/Taller-4-AREP-virtualizacion-Introduccion-Docker/README.md

 # Web Framework Development for REST Services and Static File Management

-This framework is a lightweight web server built in Java, inspired by Apache, that can serve HTML pages and PNG images.
-It also includes an Inversion of Control (IoC) framework that allows building web applications using Plain Old Java Objects (POJOs).
-The server supports handling multiple non-concurrent requests and automatically detects annotated components to expose web services.
+This framework is a lightweight, concurrent web server built in Java, inspired by Apache, capable of serving HTML pages and PNG images.
+It includes an Inversion of Control (IoC) mechanism that allows building web applications using Plain Old Java Objects (POJOs).
+The server supports handling multiple concurrent requests and automatically detects annotated components to expose web services.

-As a demonstration of the server's functionality, a simple web application is included to handle books.
-It allows users to add, delete, and list books using REST services.
+As part of the project, a demonstration web application was built to manage books, allowing users to add, delete, and list books through REST services.
+The application was then containerized using Docker, configured and deployed locally, and pushed to a repository on DockerHub.
+Finally, an AWS EC2 virtual machine was set up, Docker was installed, and the container was deployed successfully.

 ## Getting Started